BSc(Eng) PhD Lond.; FIEAust MASCE MASA MITE

 |Curriculum vitae||Curriculum vitae|

 In addition to work in travel forecasting, Dr. Stopher has also developed a substantial reputation in the field of data collection, particularly for the support of travel forecasting and analysis.
 He pioneered the development of travel and activity diaries as a data-collection mechanism, and has also written extensively on issues of sample design, data expansion, nonresponse biases, and measurement issues.
 He recently completed a report on standardising household travel surveys, and is working on use of GPS devices in connection with personal travel surveys and for evaluation of voluntary travel behaviour change.
 Dr. Stopher initiated the TRB Subcommittee on Survey Methods, which is now a Committee of the TRB.
 He co-chaired the international conference on Transport Surveys: Raising the Standard, in Eibsee, Germany in May 1997, the following conference in Kruger Park, South Africa in 2001, and the International Conference on Travel Survey Methods in Costa Rica in 2004.
+This conference series also continues on a triennial basis.

 High speed rail for Sydney 15 Aug 2011